-A dedicated gaming chair is the one piece of console gaming chairs look the same, and they offer a bewildering array of features (premium PU leather vs. mesh, lumbar support, padded armrests, adjustable backrest, tilt mechanism, footrest, bucket seat, rocker, gaming recliner and more).
-And a chair is something you really need the first-hand (well, maybe not hand...) experience with to judge., but that your spouse, partner or parent would definitely not approve of.
+A dedicated gaming chair is the one piece of console gaming chairs look the same, and they offer a bewildering array of features (premium PU leather vs. mesh, lumbar support pillow, padded armrests, adjustable backrest, tilt mechanism, footrest, bucket seat, rocker, gaming recliner and more).
+And a chair is something you really need first-hand (well, maybe not hand...) experience with to judge., but that your spouse, partner or parent would definitely not approve of.
 But if you're in the market for the best gaming chair, choosing one can be confusing.
 Many

-At least DXRacer was up front in stating this chair is for people under 6 feet and weighing 225 pounds or less.
+At least DXRacer was up front in stating this chair is for people under 6 feet, with a weight capacity of 225 pounds or less.
+Not suitable for big and tall users.
 Still, I was able to get my 6-foot, 225-plus-pound frame in it reasonably well.
 This sturdy chair is covered in a polyurethane faux leather over a metal frame, with a tilt radius of 135 degrees and adjustable armrests.
-The chair itself weighs approximately 55 pounds and comes with both an adjustable headrest pillow and a lumbar support pillow.
+The chair itself weighs approximately 55 pounds and comes with both an adjustable foam headrest pillow and a lumbar support cushion backrest pillow.
 The Valkyrie comes in black with four different highlight color options: green, blue, red and yellow.

 DXRacer Drifting Series is made for people who weigh 200 pounds or less, so it's not the best gaming chair for anyone who's over 6 feet tall or who needs a bit of extra room in their seat.
-It has height-adjustable lumbar support and a headrest pillow and can be tilted back to 135 degrees, making comfortable reclining easy.
+It has a height-adjustable lumbar support cushion and a headrest pillow and can be tilted back to 135 degrees, making comfortable reclining easy.
 Despite the weight limitations, we liked that it took up a little less room and, with its casters, could easily be used as an office chair.

 Secretlab is also planning special edition models, currently available for preorder.
 They range from the Batman to Game of Thrones themes (maybe not what you would want for an office chair, but who's judging?) and add $30 to the price.